Table of Contents

 The actual release

-We first change the version of PMD and all modules by basically removing the “-SNAPSHOT” suffix, building the changed project locally with tests (and with skipping pmd-cli and pmd-dist) in order to be sure, everything is in working order.
+We first change the version of PMD and all modules by basically removing the “-SNAPSHOT” suffix, building the changed project locally with tests in order to be sure, everything is in working order.
 Then the version changes are committed and a new release tag is created.
 Then, the versions are changed to the next snapshot.
 As last step, everything is pushed.

 RELEASE_VERSION